Oliver Cromwell's head: Background

 Oliver Cromwell, born on 25 April 1599, led the Parliamentarian army in the English Civil War.
 Upon his army's victory, he oversaw the conversion of England into a republic, abolishing the monarchy and the House of Lords after the execution of King Charles I in January 1649.
-Cromwell's rule as Lord Protector (beginning in December 1653) was not dissimilar to the Personal Rule of his royal predecessors.
+Cromwell's rule as Lord Protector (beginning in December 1653) was not dissimilar to the Personal Rule of his royal predecessor.
 He maintained sole, unrestricted power, and lived in the many royal palaces.
 In 1657 he was formally offered the title of King, but after an "agony of mind and conscience" turned it down.
 Throughout 1658, Cromwell suffered illness and family tragedy, and he died on the afternoon of 3 September 1658 (Old Style).

 His death and funeral were treated with the same respect afforded to English monarchs before him.
 On 20 September, his body was moved to Somerset House to lie in state, which was opened to the public on 18 October.
 The body had been embalmed, shrouded and sealed in a lead coffin, which in turn was placed in a wooden decorated coffin, placed next to a life-like effigy.
 The effigy was decorated with the royal symbols, including: "a rich Suit of uncut Velvet ... laced with a rich gold lace, and furr'd with Ermins; upon the Kirtle is the Royal large Robe of the like Purple Velvet laced, and fur'd with Ermins, with rich strings, and tassels of gold ... upon his head, the Cap of Regality of Purple Velvet, furr'd with Ermins ... upon the Cushion of the Chair stands the Imperial Crown set with stones."
 The elaborate funeral procession, delayed twice by hesitant preparations, made its way through London on 23 November 1658.
 The body itself had already been buried at Westminster Abbey two weeks earlier due to its fast decay (by the time of the funeral procession, he had been dead over two months).
 A catafalque had been erected to receive his coffin which was similar to that of King James I, only "much more stately and expensive".